ecrosstexas/teazzers-spacebook/content/pages/smartbrew/weak-tea.md

 ### Step 7
 - Is the water filtered?
 Is so, how?
 ::: callout
-📝 *Tip: On rare occasisons, the water source can be so filtered that there aren't enough minerals to pick up the tea flavor.*
+📝 *Tip: On rare occasisons, the water source can be so filtered that there aren't enough minerals to pick up the tea flavor.
+If they can brew coffee successully with this same water source, this isn't an issue.*
 :::
 ### Step 8
 - If problem persists [dispatch service](/dispatch/). 🛻